Our knowledge of orthopaedics. Your best health.

 Chalmers P, Sherman SL, Ghodadra N, Mather RC, Romeo AA: Biceps Tenotomy and Tenodesis, in Flatow E, Colvin AC, eds: Atlas of Essential Orthopaedic Procedures.
 Rosemont, IL, American Academy of Orthopaedic Surgeons, 2013, pp 25-29.

 Rehabilitation.
 After surgery, your doctor will prescribe a rehabilitation plan based on the procedures performed.
-You may wear a sling for a few weeks to protect the tendon repair.
+You may wear a sling for a few weeks.

 Your doctor may restrict certain activities to allow the repaired tendon to heal.
 It is important to follow your doctor's directions after surgery to avoid damage to your repaired biceps.